Hallelujah78/wordle-clone/DEVNOTES.md

   - there are too many common words that are not accepted as valid answers

-- icon for the app

-- link to my portfolio

 - add cypress testing

+- need to use event handler to get the height of the viewport
+  - using window.innerHeight < 600 to conditionally render is not good!